Camp Lejeune

 • Contaminated water at Camp Lejeune has been linked to serious illnesses and conditions, including Parkinson’s disease, several types of cancers, adverse birth outcomes, and renal toxicity, many of which have been fatal.

-• A Camp Lejeune water contamination lawyer can help get you compensation for a range of damages, such as medical bills, lost wages, and pain and suffering.
+• Lawyers experienced in Camp Lejeune water contamination lawsuits can assist in other toxic water cases to fight for compensation for a range of damages, such as medical bills, lost wages, and pain and suffering.

-Why Hire HKGC Lawyers for Your Camp Lejeune Lawsuit?
+Why Hire HKGC for a Camp Lejeune Lawsuit

 For more than three decades, Camp Lejeune, a U.S. Marine Corps Base in North Carolina, was home to a hidden danger – contaminated water – and the health effects of toxins discovered in several wells have been linked to severe illnesses and deaths.

-At Herman, Katz, Gisleson & Cain, we represent victims of water contamination and have years of experience handling toxic exposure lawsuits.
-Our firm has helped victims receive the compensation they deserve for what they’ve suffered and may suffer in the future.
-We’re relentless in our pursuit of justice and will go the extra mile in your Camp Lejeune lawsuit to secure financial compensation for what you and your family have unfairly endured.
+While the Camp Lejeune claims deadline has passed, Herman, Katz, Gisleson & Cain helped represent victims of the base’s water contamination, and the firm has years of experience handling other types of toxic exposure lawsuits.
+We’re relentless in our pursuit of justice and will go the extra mile in any toxic contamination lawsuit to secure financial compensation for what you and your family have unfairly endured.

-Those eligible to file a Camp Lejeune claim include injured veterans, their family members, civilians, or a legal representative of someone harmed by the toxic water discovered on the base.
+Those who were eligible to file a Camp Lejeune claim included injured veterans, their family members, civilians, or a legal representative of someone harmed by the toxic water discovered on the base.
 They must have resided, worked, or been otherwise exposed (including in utero exposure) to the water contamination at Camp Lejeune for at least 30 days between August 1, 1953, and December 31, 1987.

-Keep reading our Camp Lejeune legal guide to learn more about Camp Lejeune legislation, Camp Lejeune legal options, the health effects of water contamination, and the history of Camp Lejeune water contamination.
+While the Camp Lejeune deadline for filing a claim has passed, you can continue reading our Camp Lejeune legal guide to learn more about the Camp Lejeune legislation, the legal options that were offered to those injured, the health effects of water contamination, and the history of Camp Lejeune water contamination.

 Legislation for Victims of Water Contamination